mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 There’s no single metric, but look for these signs:

-- Retention is strong—customers keep coming back.
+- Retention is strong customers keep coming back.
-- Word-of-mouth grows—new users arrive through referrals.
+- Word-of-mouth grows new users arrive through referrals.
-- Sales cycles shorten—people get it quickly and convert fast.
+- Sales cycles shorten; people get it quickly and convert fast.
-- Churn drops—users don’t just try, they stay.
+- Churn drops; users don’t just try, they stay.
-- NPS scores rise—customers happily recommend you.
+- NPS scores rise; customers happily recommend you.

-On the flip side, if churn is high, sales feel like a grind, or feedback is lukewarm—you’re not there yet.
+On the flip side, if churn is high, sales feel like a grind, or feedback is lukewarm, you’re not there yet.

 ---